alterisian/mep_email_scraper/README.md

 This list was scraped in March 2016 and the file is available in the repository `<> Code`.
 If you need to update it, feel free to scrape it again.

+NOTE: Some members do not have an email listed and others have more than one, which is why there are more than 751 contacts.

 Special thanks to [m0nhawk](http://stackoverflow.com/users/1030110/m0nhawk) and [Jaap](http://stackoverflow.com/users/2204410/jaap) for tips on webscraping.

 ```r